jce10/SPS_CATRiNA_EventBuilder/README.md

 #### Analyzing
 Finally, the sorted event data is then converted into meaningful physical data, and saved to a  final analyzed file.
 This is where the digitizer parameters (charge/energy, time, etc.) are converted into the actual paramters of interest such as focal plane position, SABRE energy, etc. In this way,  each raw data file gives four output files from the analysis: a shifted file, a slow sorted file, a fast sorted file, and an analyzed file.
 The rationale behind the repetative writting is that it helps the user isolate at which stage data issues occur at; this is especially useful for the shifting and sorting stages, where the values for the shifts and coincidence window have to be estimated by the user before running.

 All of the user input is handled through an input file in the program directory named `input.txt`.
 This file is preformated; all the user needs to do is update the names and values.
 Everything from input and output directories, to shifts and coincidence windows should be specified in this file.
-Note that directorires should be explicit fullpaths.
+Note that directorires should be explicit full paths.

 See the Plotter section for advice on which histograms are useful for choosing the correct shifts and window sizes for the data set.